diepei/Learning-DevOps-for-Non-Engineers/README.md

 # Learning DevOps for Non-Engineers
- A Guide for Non-Technical Users
+ How to start in DevOps.
+A Guide for Non-Technical Users.